 The start of year, from January through to March, tends to be the quietest time of year.
-That’s mainly due to the weather – you could see a week of unbroken sunshine or it might be wet and windy.
-As a result, it’s the cheapest time of year to visit and if you’re a hiker it’s a great time to visit islands like Sao Miguel and Terceira.
-It’s not really cold (usually around 18⁰C), the walking trails are virtually empty and you’ll usually have our guides all to yourself:
+That’s mainly due to the weather – you could see a week of sunshine but you might also see a little rain.
+However, it’s also the cheapest time of year to visit and if you’re a hiker it’s a great time to visit islands like Sao Miguel and Terceira.
+It’s not cold (usually around 18⁰C), the walking trails are virtually empty and you’ll usually have our guides all to yourself:

-The Azores Rally is from 26th to 28th March this year.
+The Azores Rally was postponed this year, but it usually runs towards the end of March.
 It’s very popular with the residents of Sao Miguel, but it’s worth avoiding if you’re visiting the island to hike as many of the island’s best walking trails will be closed.

 Sao Miguel’s Tremor Festival has now settled into a regular slot in the last weekend in March.
 This will be the festival’s seventh year – it’s best described as a leftfield music festival although it’s slowly widening it’s remit, as the island has a thriving contemporary arts scene:

 The Azores are one of the best places to observe ocean wildlife, and April through to the end of May is arguably the best time to visit the Azores for whale and dolphin watching.
 Resident species of Atlantic-spotted dolphins and sperm whales can be seen throughout the year, but spring sees the larger migratory species passing through, with blue whales and fin whales heading north for the summer months.
 It’s not an exact science but sightings generally peak in the final week of April/first week of May.
 Sao Miguel, Faial and Pico are the best islands for whale watching.